LoL Support Macro - Support's Way To Victory

 Denying vision forces enemies to go blind into the jungle toward, or follow for objectives like Dragon or Baron.
 It can create a few outcomes.
 It's a perfect way of doing sneaky Barons, setting up ambushes and taking easy picks, that will hopefully lead to some objectives.

-You want to make as little mistakes as it is possible, and your ward line can, for example, prevent your primary carry from giving away that 1,000 shutdown gold for free.
+You want to make as few mistakes as it is possible, and your ward line can, for example, prevent your primary carry from giving away that 1,000 shutdown gold for free.

 Follow your ADC